 Started in the summer of 2024, The Clay Corner hosts a different artist each month to give a free and open to the public talk.
 These talks help all members of the community build connections and grow together.

 The Clay Corner hosts a free pottery night each Friday from 6 pm - 9 pm.
-It's completely free to anyone.
+We ask for a suggested donation of $25 to participate.
 Pots are created communally and go into seasonal fundraiser sales.

 MAKE A DONATION TO THE CENTER FOR COMMUNITY CERAMICS